Montana

 new science-based tools support Bureau of Land Management’s landscape approach

-FORT COLLINS, Colo. – The U.S. Geological Survey and the Bureau of Land Management today released a collaborative report with new information and tools to support effective management of millions of acres of BLM public lands.
-The report underscores the value of a landscape approach to management, and shows that the BLM manages some of …
+[ad_1] FORT COLLINS, Colo. – The U.S. Geological Survey and the Bureau of Land Management today released a collaborative report with new information and tools to support effective management of millions of acres of BLM public lands.
+The report underscores the value of a landscape approach to management, and shows that the BLM manages some …

 Read morenew science-based tools support Bureau of Land Management’s landscape approach